 An initial version of ACF is under construction.
 As is true of any large framework, any number of issues will emerge as the implementation matures.
 For this reason, this section centrally focuses on the means and use of ACF interfaces.
-We plan to complete the construction and report on performance and usability issues in the future.
+We plan to complete the construction and report on performance and usability issues in the near future.

-4.1 Specifi cation
+4.1 Specification

-A condition is specified by creating an implementation and an associated ACD.
+The specification process defines the semantics of a condition through through an implementation.
 The ACD defines how a policy must communicate with this implementation.
 The ACD is simply a XML document conforming to the ACD document type definition (DTD).
 Presented in Figure 6, this DTD is comprised of three main sections, a general section, a security policy, and the parameters section.

 The general section specifies the high level attributes of the condition.
 This includes a definition of the name and version information, as well its mode of operation.
-The mode determines whether the condition is synchronous or asynchronous (see Section 3.1), and the implref field identifies the implementation (see Implementing Conditions 4.4 below).
+The mode determines whether the condition is synchronous or asynchronous (see Section 3.1), the implref identifies the